genesisgabiola/beginner-javascript/04-the-dom/README.md

 ## Element Properties and Methods

-If we do `console.dir()` after selecting an element then we can see that the selected element is actually an object and we can see the object properties.
+If we do `console.dir()` method after selecting an element then we can see that the selected element is actually an object and we can see the object properties.

 We can use these properties as either _getters_ or _setters_.

-- _getter_ is to display the content
+- _getter_ is to when you display the content
 - _setter_ is when you update the content
-- `textContent` gets all the element including script and style elements
+- `textContent` property gets all the element including script and style elements
-- `innerText` only shows human readable elements
+- `innerText` property only shows human readable elements
-- `innerHTML` is used to get or set the HTML content of an element
+- `innerHTML` property is used to get or set the HTML content of an element
-- `outerHTML` is used to get the specified HTML element including all its descendant content or replace the contents in an element
+- `outerHTML` property is used to get the specified HTML element including all its descendant content or replace the contents in an element
-- `insertAdjacentText` method inserts a given text node at a given position relative to the element it is invoked upon
+- `insertAdjacentText()` method inserts a given text node at a given position relative to the element it is invoked upon
   - **positon**
     - `beforebegin`
     - `afterbegin`